iRail/The-DataTank/custom/strategies/README.md

 ### validation

-The validation checks if all the KMLGhent specific entities are present, if so, the validation will succeed.
+The validation checks if all the KML specific entities are present, if so, the validation will succeed.

 ### read parameters ( parameters you pass along in the GET request )